Expenses Charged by Underwriters in Negotiated Sales

 - interest/day loan costs;

-- charges for communication, including the rating agency presentation, mailing, printing, and telephone expenses; and,
+- charges for communication, including the investor presentation, mailing, printing, and telephone expenses; and,

 - CUSIP fees.